Reading Time: about 8 hours

 Elric was something wonderfully different.
 Lord of the Rings was a carefully crafted tale full of structured language, culture, and a single, laser-focused plot.
 Elric, on the other hand, was wildly imaginative, adventuring where whim took him, the plot shifting like the stuff of Chaos to which Elric was beholden.

 After I devoured Elric, I moved on to Corum, then Dorian Hawkmoon, then Erekose, and finally Von Bek.
 All too soon I had run through the entire Eternal Champion Cycle and was left with fading memories.
-For awhile I occasionally satisfied myself with bits and pieces – a short story here, Elric at the End of Time there.
-Then The Fortress of the Pearl was released, and a few years after that, The Revenge of the Rose.
+For awhile I occasionally satisfied myself with bits and pieces – short stories, Elric at the End of Time, The Fortress of the Pearl, and The Revenge of the Rose.

 Time was unkind to the relationship between Elric and I from that point; for Elric, he would appear in stories with new titles, but they were the same old stories; for myself, my interests turned to stories of Glen Cook, Robin Hobb, Robert Jordan and Terry Goodkind.
 Elric began to fade like an apparition…